 It took a few weeks getting used to (and cleansing the Tinder men from my life), and I am certainly not dating at the sheer velocity I was at the height of my online dating career, but I still am enjoying it.
+Tinder was definitely a hookup solution primarily so I think if I wanted to find love online then I might want to check out something like this Matchmaker Review to see a more serious online dating platform that might allow for more real connections to form.
 I’ve gotten a lot better at letting myself look available when I’m out, as well as getting my game face on to do some chatting up myself.
 I like going out and getting a little rush when I think a man is attractive and deciding how to approach him.
 I like being confident enough to approach guys in general.
 And maybe I just haven’t tried enough times, but right now, the rejections are fine by me.
 Perhaps slightly embarrassing for two seconds, but then I just slither on back to my girlfriends and everything is good again.
 And I’ll probably never be comfortable dancing with a guy in a bar, but I’ll keep trying, because YOLO, ladies, YOLO.

 My non-dating app interactions haven’t resulted in anything substantial so far (my friend did get a UDP – unsolicited dick pic – from a man she approached out at a bar . . . as I was writing this . . . so there’s that), but I’m optimistic.
 I’m starting to realize I can get (and deserve to get) what I want, and honestly, it’s more than the guys who don’t like to actually make plans, who just want to hook up, and who honestly just aren’t that into me.
 If you’ve been feeling too dependent on your apps, delete them for a month and give it a try out in the world.
 I promise you won’t regret it! xx